pjalagna/BERTA/README.md

 # BERTA
-a workflow engine that will test events as called for (qusi real time) Bundles - bundles consist of rules
+a workflow engine that will test events as called for (qusi real time).
+Which consists of the following objects:

+Bundles - bundles consist of rules

+Events - events call functions that examine the real world.

-Rules - rules consist of tests and actions
+Rules - rules consist of tests and actions.

 Tests - tests consist of weighted events

 Actions - actions can update bundles to make them active or to deactivate them; actions can also call processes before or after those updates.
-Events - events call functions that examine the real world.

-at the end of the test the sum of the weighted events will be used in comparison to that rules action threashold numbers. a rule is said to fire if one of its actions threashold number is exceeded if a rule fires:
+at the end of the test the sum of the weighted events will be used in comparison to that rules action threashold numbers. a rule is said to fire if one of its actions threashold number is exceeded if a rule fires:<br />
 1 - all of the functions-before are collected to the functions queue 2- all table format in miller